-Nathan entered a small bowl and a peace pipe in the Gallup Inter-Tribal Ceremonial in 1970 and won 1st and 2nd prizes in the juvenile division.
+Nathan entered a small bowl and a peace pipe in the Gallup Inter-Tribal Ceremonial in 1970 and earned First and Second Prizes in the juvenile division.
 It was in 1976 that he decided to commit to making pottery full time and apprenticed himself to his grandparents to learn all they could teach him.
 In those early years his work was very like his grandmother's.
-In the 1980's he started making new shapes and forms and expanding his designs to often encompass nearly the entire surface of the work.
-In the 1990's he began incorporating other influences into his work, especially Asian influences.
+In the 1980s he started making new shapes and forms and expanding his designs to often encompass nearly the entire surface of the work.
+In the 1990s he began incorporating other influences into his work, especially Asian influences.
 That opened the door for other potters to expand their repertoires and includes elements from their cultures with elements of their worldly experience.
-Afterhis grandmother passed in 2001, he revisited the old forms and shapes and went back to recreating them and applying new versions of his old designs to their surfaces.
-At this point in time, he was won more than 140 ribbons for his works...
+After his grandmother passed in 2001, he revisited the old forms and shapes and went back to recreating them and applying new versions of his old designs to their surfaces.
+At this point in time, he has earned more than 140 ribbons for his works...

 Over the years, Nathan has contributed much to his community, serving on the boards of the Gallup Inter-Tribal Ceremony, the Southwestern Association for Indian Arts and the Wheelwright Museum of the American Indian.
 He has also traveled widely giving lectures in places like the Denver Museum of Natural History and the National Museum of American Art in Washington, DC.